java-graphics/glm/README.md

 This means `Glm.add_(Vec2 a, float b)` does not modify `a` because it instantiates a new `Vec2` internally.
 On contrary, `Glm.add(Vec2 a, float b)` saves the result on `a`, while `Glm.add(Vec2 res, Vec2 a, float b)` saves the result on `res`.

-All of them return the result object (`Vec2` in this case) in order to give you the possibility to concatenate multiple operations in cascade, we have to thanks JOML for the inspiration about this :)
+All of them return the result object (`Vec2` in this case) in order to give you the possibility to concatenate multiple operations in cascade

 The `Glm` class contains all the possible calls.
 However to improve usability, each vec/mat class have in its own some additional functions (they will refer always to the `Glm` ones though).